Tag: coffee

 FINALLY-- it's time for the Guinness Irish Cheddar cheese/queso.
 This stuff is GOOD, and only requires four ingredients:

-Guinness cheese ingredients
+grabbers Guinness cheese sauce

 Melt the cream cheese with the beer in a small sauce pan over medium heat.
 Add cheddar and mustard and stir until fully melted and drizzle-able.
 Reduce heat to low, and get ready to assemble your Irish Nachos.